 Long Treacherous Drive to Pokhara

-On our last morning, I purchased what is probably what is he most unique souvenir; a Tibetan flute or kangling, which is made out of the femur of a deceased monk.
-The kangling is played by Tibetan monks in Buddhist rituals to subjugate demons.
-My concern was immigration, both Nepalese and United States would seize it but, in the end, I was able to bring my new kangling home with no issues.
+On our last morning in Lo Manthang, I decided to purchase what might be the most unique souvenir of the trip—a Tibetan flute, or kangling, made from the femur of a deceased monk.
+Traditionally, kanglings are played by Tibetan monks in Buddhist rituals to subjugate demons.
+While I was fascinated by its history and significance, I couldn’t help but worry about the potential trouble at immigration.
+Both Nepalese and U.S. customs might seize it.
+However, in the end, I was able to bring my new kangling home without any issues, which felt like a small victory.

 4WD Road to Pokhura